Vijnanabhiksu: Philosophy

+Vijnanabhiksu regarded Yoga as the most effective means to liberation, while also recognizing paths to liberation in Vedanta and Samkhya.
 According to Andrew Fort, Vijnanabhiksu's commentary is Yogic Advaita, since his commentary is suffused with Advaita-influenced Samkhya-Yoga.
 Vijnanabhiksu discusses, adds Fort, a spiritually liberated person as a yogic jivanmukta.

 Vijnanabhiksu was a staunch critic of Shankara's strict non-dualism, which he viewed as crypto-Buddhist.
 He reinterpreted the Brahma Sutras to reflect Samkhya's metaphysical dualism of prakrti and purusha.
 He taught that Brahman, characterized by pure consciousness, is the Inner Ruler (antaryamin) of both prakrti and purusha.
 He explained the universe's creation through maya as an evolute of the eternally real prakrti, asserting that the world is not illusory.

 Vijnanabhiksu's commentary, Sāṁkhyapravacanabhāṣya, on the Samkhya Sutras challenges the traditional interpretation of the Samkhya Sutras by arguing that, contrary to appearances, Kapila actually believed in the existence of God.